tableaux2023/tableaux2023.github.io/registration.md

 | Tableaux conference | 400  | 500        |
 | FroCoS conference | 350 | 450 |

-All the prices are in EUR.
+All prices are in EUR.
 The early registration prices are available up to **17th August (GMT time zone)**.
 The late prices will take effect from 18th August (GMT).

 FroCoS authors additionally need to pay Springer open-access fees for every accepted paper.